ostdotcom/website-docupony/platform/docs/guides/create_wallet.md

 #### Set expiryAfterInSecs and spendingLimitinWei

-**expiryAfterInSecs**: Recommended is 2 weeks, however, you can choose to more or less time.
+**expiryAfterInSecs**: Recommended is 2 weeks, however, you can choose more or less time.

 **spendingLimitinWei**: Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Brand Token.
 1 Brand Token = 10^18 atto Brand Token.